PFEM-GP-dPHS : a finite element framework for combining Gaussian processes and infinite-dimensional port-Hamiltonian systems: Conclusion

 \section{Conclusion}

-By combining the physics-based prior of GP-dPHS and the PFEM discretization method, we were able to obtain a new GP prior that preserves the passivity of a given dpHs at the discrete level.
+By combining the physics-based prior of GP-dPHS and the PFEM discretization method, we were able to obtain a new GP prior that preserves the passivity of a given dPHS at the discrete level.
 Using a late lumping approach allowed us to introduce functional hyperparameters that can be later discretized independently from PFEM.
-By discretizing them as piecewise linear functions, PFEM-GP-dpHs is shown to be capable of learning a 1D nonlinear wave equation.
-The choice of a quadratic mean in the GP prior over the Hamiltonian functional allowed us to better model the Hamiltonian, allowing the identification of quadratic components of the true Hamiltonian functional (linear part of the dpHs) and separating them from non-quadratic contributions.
+By discretizing them as piecewise linear functions, PFEM-GP-dPHS is shown to be capable of learning a 1D nonlinear wave equation.
+The choice of a quadratic mean in the GP prior over the Hamiltonian functional allowed us to better model the Hamiltonian, allowing the identification of quadratic components of the true Hamiltonian functional (linear part of the dPHS) and separating them from non-quadratic contributions.
+Future works include the further study of our framework in the presence of dissipation ($\nu\neq 0$) as well as nD dPHS, both cases being compatible with the \texttt{SCRIMP} Python package.